faahpamo/dao-design-pattern/README.md

 Here's the class diagram for the application that we are developing:
 ![Books database DAO class diagram](https://github.com/faimoh/dao-design-pattern/blob/master/images/UML_Class_Diagram.png)

 The UML class diagram is self-explaining.
+I've designed:
+1. a `DAOFactory` class implementing the abstract factory design pattern
+2. a `BooksDAO` interface for the real DAO object that we've discussed so far.
+We use this object for our CRUD operations with the underlying database.
+3. a `MysqlDataSourceBooksDAOImpl` class implementing the `BooksDAO` interface using the MySQL DataSource mechanism.
+4. a `DerbyDataSourceBooksDAOImpl` class implementing the `BooksDAO` interface using the Derby DataSource mechanism.
+5. a `Book` class representing the Book entity.
+The database table `books` represents a collection of such books.
+So, the `BooksDAO` object uses the `Book` object during the CRUD operations.

+Based on the above class diagram, one can easily develop the Java code.
+However, you can find my code hosted on GitHub.

 Here's a client program `DAOTest` interacting with the above DAO implementation:
 ```java
 public class DAOTest {
     public static void main(String[] args) {